xuantiep/xdeb-org/content/post/ansible-wireguard-vpn-server-debian.md

 ## Setting up WireGuard clients

-After running the WireGuard role you will be default have 20 client configurations.
+After running the WireGuard role you will by default have 20 client configurations.
 This is controlled by the "vpn_clients" variable.

 Each computer/device will needs its own configuration.
 I recommend you rename each configuration as you use them.